lawnjelly/Misc/Batching/batching.md

 t - transform
 CI - clip_ignore
 ```
-You may see 'dummy' default batches containing no primitives, you can ignore these.
+You may see 'dummy' default batches containing no commands, you can ignore these.

 ## Performance Tuning